xecrets/xecrets-cli/docs/index.md

 :       Use a key-pair, from an encrypted file path.
 Password is required.

 -l|--decrypt-file-to-folder _encrypted_ [_folder_]
-:       Decrypt a file path with it's original name to a destination folder.
+:       Decrypt a file with it's original name to a destination folder.
-        If _folder_ is not provided, the _encrypted_'s folder will be used.
+        Default _folder_ is the _encrypted_'s folder.

 -m|--compress
 :       Compress files before encryption (default true).